Uplink: Code outside Anvil

 You can connect code anywhere on the Internet to your Anvil app using the Anvil Uplink - check the Quickstart to get up and running.

-The Uplink makes any Python code behave like a Server Module: you can call functions in it from your app using
+The Server Uplink makes any Python code behave like a Server Module.
+You can define functions in your uplink code and then call them from your app using anvil.server.call.

 It’s common to use the Uplink to connect to a Jupyter Notebook to create an Anvil front-end for your Data Science models.
 Here’s a tutorial video where we do just that.